eyandocumet/eyandocumet.github.io/projects/my_fem.md

   - Programming
   - Simulation
   - Structural Analysis
+  - Thermal Analysis
-summary: "A custom-built FEM solver developed in MATLAB for structural mechanics and thermal simulations."
+summary: "A custom-built FEM solver developed in MATLAB for 1D structural and thermal simulations using Galerkin’s method."
 ---

 <div class="d-flex justify-content-center">
   <img class="img-fluid" src="../img/my_fem/plot_k_32.png" alt="My FEM Plot" style="width: 45%; margin-right: 5%;">
   <img class="img-fluid" src="../img/my_fem/adaptive_mesh.png" alt="Adaptive meshing!" style="width: 45%;">
 </div>

-My FEM is a repository that contains a home-made Finite Element Method (FEM) solver for structural mechanics simulations in 1D, 2D, and 3D.
-Developed as part of coursework for ME C180 at UC Berkeley, it tackles a variety of FEM problems.

-The solver is designed for high efficiency and capable of running on standard laptops and even smartphones.
-The solver was systematically analyzed and compared against benchmark problems to validate its accuracy.

-The implemented features so far include:
-- 1D Stick Problems and Error Estimation of Benchmarks ODE's.
-- Higher order nodes and p-refinement (up to 3rd order)
-- Remeshing
-- Adaptive h-refinement
+# Overview

+This project marks the first half of a comprehensive MATLAB-based FEM solver, developed for ME C180 at UC Berkeley.
+It implements 1D Galerkin finite elements to solve structural and thermal boundary value problems.

+# Discussion

+The solver handles both Dirichlet and Neumann boundary conditions and is capable of:
+- Discretizing 1D domains using linear, quadratic, and cubic shape functions
+- Assembling global stiffness matrices and force vectors efficiently
+- Solving systems using sparse linear algebra routines
-- Principle of Minimum Potential Energy (PMPE) (Error approximation)
+- Performing error estimation via the Principle of Minimum Potential Energy (PMPE)

-Up next, I'm tackling:
-- Optimizing solution and storage efficiency.
-(Mainly eliminating all the extra zero's in my stiffness matrix.)

-Over the course of eight distinct projects, it is being iteratively enhanced with various techniques like h-refinement, p-refinement, and even machine learning integration to improve its performance.
-The project successfully implemented 1D stick problem simulations, and 2D and 3D problem setups are currently in progress.

-Most of this work is derived from _The Basics_, by Tarek Zhodi, a comprehensive primer on the mathematics of FEM, which is [available from Springer Nature](https://link.springer.com/book/10.1007/978-3-319-70428-9).
+- Executing adaptive h-refinement based on residual error
+- Remeshing non-uniform domains to improve convergence

+The code is modular, scalable, and runs on resource-constrained hardware without performance loss.
+It is designed to be runnable on weak hardware, including laptops and mobile phones.

+Developing this solver required deep integration of mathematical theory with software engineering practices.
+Each feature from p-refinement, to adaptive meshing was implemented by hand, and validated through benchmark problems to confirm correctness and stability.

+Core methods are based on _The Basics_, by Tarek Zohdi ([SpringerLink](https://link.springer.com/book/10.1007/978-3-319-70428-9)), a rigorous treatment of finite element fundamentals.